neilbaldwin/VOLDRED/Readme.md

 In Korg's wisdom they gave us just one Pitch Q control per Part so if you enable/disable it in one Layer, it's also enabled/disabled in the other Layer as a visual reminder that Pitch Q affects both Layers.

+>[!tip]
+>When you touch or move a control, it's name will be temporarily replaced with the current value of that control.
+If you have Pitch Quantization enabled (QPI) then the PITCH slider will display the current MIDI note instead of a numerical value.

 ### Reloading Part

 <p align="center">